 Tax-free Traditional IRA contributions phase out at lower income levels than Roth IRAs.
 So you may consider a Roth if you cannot receive the tax deductions from a Traditional IRA.
 There are also minimum withdrawal requirements for Traditional IRAs, while Roth IRAs do not have a required minimum distribution.

 Which is better?
-Many financial experts recommend to start investing with a Roth IRA, if you are eligible because they offer tax-free withdrawals and other benefits such as higher income levels for eligibility and no required minimum distributions.
-Overall, they offer more flexibility than Traditional IRAs.
+Many financial experts recommend to start investing with a Roth IRA, if you are eligible, because they offer tax-free withdrawals and other benefits such as higher income levels for eligibility and no required minimum distributions.
+Overall, they provide more flexibility than Traditional IRAs.
 That said, there are times when a Traditional IRA is the right choice.

 We have these two articles which further compare the pros and cons of Roth and Traditional IRAs: